wino6687/SWEpy/README.md

 Requires python 3.6 and Anaconda 3

 # 1. Setup Earthdata Login
-Create an Earthdata account to be able to download data - https://urs.earthdata.nasa.gov/
+Create an Earthdata account to be able to download data: https://urs.earthdata.nasa.gov/
 Setup your username and password in a .netrc file
 Run this command in the directory you will be working in